a-n-o-n-y-m-o-u-s-1-7-2-9/Meteor-Client/README.md

    * Open Tampermonkey dashboard → *Create a new script* → Paste the contents of [Vape-V5.user.js](https://github.com/a-n-o-n-y-m-o-u-s-1-7-2-9/Bloxd-Hack-Menu-latest-/raw/refs/heads/main/Meteor-Client.js) script.

 3. Go to [https://bloxd.io/](https://bloxd.io/).
-   You’ll see a new menu labeled **“Vape V5”** in the bottom-right corner.
+   You’ll see a new menu labeled **“Meteor Client”** in the bottom-right corner.

 ---